DamAnhTuanTB/FE-YoutubeVideoSharingApp/README.md

 - This feature is only used after successful login.
 - After successfully logging in, click the Share A Video button on the header to open the video sharing dialog box.
 - Fill in all the information in the dialog box that appears.
 Note, the url field must be a valid YouTube link.
 If you provide an invalid link, the video will not be shared successfully.
+- You can let the system autofill video titles by pressing the Auto Fill Title button.
+To do that, you need to fill in the Url field with an exact YouTube video link.
+- The url field and title field are two fields that must have a value before pressing the Share button.
+The Description field is optional.
+You can manually enter a value for this field or not.
 - A valid youtube link might look like this: https://www.youtube.com/watch?v=j5i7vhAR31k, https://www.youtube.com/watch?v=j5i7vhAR31k&t=1600s, https://youtu.be/j5i7vhAR31k?si=PV68Kg43BqtcbCQW, https://www.youtube.com/embed/j5i7vhAR31k?si=jKO39_Q-E7
 ##### Viewing a list of shared videos
 - Users can view a list of videos that have been successfully shared by themselves or other members.